lowet84/docker-ci-demo/README.md

 Change password and login (as root)

+Edit your user and set the same email that was added to oauth2proxy

 Test that docker registry works by logging in from host
 ```
 docker login docker.(domain)